saadali112/saadali112/README.md

 # 👋 Hey, I'm **Saad Ali**

-Welcome to my GitHub!
-I'm a **final-year Cybersecurity student** and security-focused developer with hands-on experience in **SOC operations**, **penetration testing**, and **AI/ML-driven threat detection**.
-I enjoy building defensive security tools, analyzing network traffic, automating SOC workflows, and contributing to open-source security projects.
+Welcome to my GitHub profile!
+I'm a passionate  final-year  cybersecurity student and developer with hands-on experience in **SOC operations**, **penetration testing**, and applying **AI/ML** to detect and mitigate threats.
+I build security tools, analyze network traffic, and automate defensive workflows.
+I enjoy working on open-source projects, collaborating in CTFs and hackathons, and contributing to the security communi

-I actively participate in **CTFs, hackathons**, and collaborative security research, with a strong interest in applying machine learning to real-world cybersecurity problems.

 ---